Hanis Zalikha: Personal life

-Hanis Zalikha is married to Hairul Azreen in 5 June 2015.
+Hanis Zalikha is married to Hairul Azreen on 5 June 2015.
 She has two children; Yusuf Iskandar born on 3 June 2016, and Alisa Aisyah born on 24 May 2019.
 They also have a cat, Bujibu Chempel.

 Yusuf and Bujibu had a reality show starring the two, titled My Little Heroes — Yusuf & Bujibu.
 The show ran for eight episodes on Astro Ria and Ria HD in Malaysia.